 Perfect with Shared Ground Loop Arrays

-The Kensa Shoebox Ground Source Heat Pump, connected to an ambient Shared Ground Loop Array, fitted with the Kensa passive cooling module, provides a one-stop-shop efficient heating and cooling solution for clusters of multiple buildings and flats.
+Networked Heat Pumps, fitted with the Kensa passive cooling module and connected to an Ambient Heat Network with Shared Ground Loop Arrays, provide a one-stop-shop efficient heating and cooling solution for clusters of multiple buildings and flats.

 Combined heating & cooling demands

-Larger ambient Shared Ground Loop Arrays connecting multiple buildings with a mix of dwellings and commercial buildings creates further opportunities.
-The addition of mixed heating and cooling demands for the diverse building types offers the opportunity of efficiency improvements and reduced capital cost of the ground array, as the balanced load means borehole depths can usually be reduced.
+Networked Heat Pumps connecting multiple buildings with a mix of dwellings and commercial buildings create further opportunities.
+The addition of mixed heating and cooling demands for the diverse building types offers the opportunity for efficiency improvements and reduced capital cost of the ground array, as the balanced load means borehole depths can usually be reduced.

 If higher cooling loads are required, such as for glazed offices or server rooms, then dedicated cooling heat pumps can be used to provide active cooling.
-Connecting these to the same ambient temperature loops again gives you the benefit of recycling the waste heat to recharge the ground array and improve heating system efficiency.
+Connecting these to the same Networked Heat Pump system again gives you the benefit of recycling the waste heat to recharge the ground array and improve heating system efficiency.

 Ultra-efficient cooling